AdHoc-Protocol/AdHoc-protocol/README.md

 }
 ```

-## Pack/enum type
+## Pack/Enum Type

-Both `enums` and `packs` can be used as data types for a field.
+Both `enums` and `packs` can serve as data types for a field.

-`Enums` are used to represent a set of named constant values, while `packs` are user-defined data structures that can
+- `Enums` are used to represent a set of named constant values.
-hold
-multiple fields with various data types.
-By using `enums` and `packs` as field data types, you can organize and manage
-different types of data effectively in your code.
+- `Packs` are user-defined data structures capable of holding multiple fields with various data types.

+By utilizing `enums` and `packs` as field data types, you can effectively organize and manage diverse data types in your code.

-In packs, you can have nested data types and self-referential fields within the fields' data type.
+Within packs, you can incorporate nested data types and even include self-referential fields within the data type definition.
-This allows for building complex data structures with interconnected components.
+This flexibility allows you to construct complex data structures with interconnected components.

-However, empty `packs` (with no fields) or `enums` with fewer than two fields are not suitable as field data types.
-In
+However, it's important to note that empty `packs` (those with no fields) or `enums` containing fewer than two fields are not
-such
-cases, when only a single binary value is needed, it's recommended to use a `boolean` type instead.
-This ensures that
+suitable as field data types.
+In such situations where only a single binary value is required, it is recommended to use a `boolean` type instead.
-the
-data type remains meaningful and avoids unnecessary complexity when dealing with single binary values.
+This ensures that the data type remains meaningful and avoids unnecessary complexity when dealing with single binary values.

 <details>